top of page

 Literature:

-prayer books, poetry, jönk (family journals)
+prayer books, poetry, jönk (family journals), recipes

 Song in Krymchak